Xpra-org/repo-build-scripts/README.md

 DISTROS="Fedora:34" ./build_all.sh
 ```

 For more details, refer to the (ugly) scripts themselves.
+The `arm64` images require `qemu-system-aarch64`.